tyacbovi/talyacobovitch.github.io/_posts/2020-12-19-Training-process-observations.md

 As I see it these should be the goals of the training:
 * Knows where to look for info, and not just his closest team member.
+* Knows who and how to ask questions (TODO: probably not relevant because this is not important in the training level).
 * Understand the team’s code flow, for example when giving a bug knows where to start looking (which could be the wrong place).
 * Can do simple tasks, quick wins, grunt work at least
 * Can understand team design docs
 * Knows what is the basic workflow in the team, for example scrum and things alike
 * Feeling able and understand the motivation to keep the docs and training up to date.
 * Takes initiative and feel safe too, passion is important
-* Knows who and how to ask questions.
 * Ideally team member socially.

 Observations